mementomoriCarpediem/mementomoriCarpediem/README.md

 > I live in South Korea.
 >
-> I love to make things, especially which can help out community and world.
+> I love to make things, especially which can help out people and world.
 >
 > 👨‍💼 Former Start Up CEO
 >